PiggyAwesome/useless/README.md

-Yo mamma is so fat when I said release the Kraken, your mom came
+Yo mamma so fat she was diagnosed with flesh eating bacteria and the doctor gave her 87 years to live